pinobatch/numism/gameboy/exercise/README.md

 DAA exhaustive tester
 ---------------------
-Almost all electronic digital computers count in base two, whereas most human cultures count in base ten.
-The Game Boy CPU includes an instruction `daa` (decimal adjust accumulator) to support calculation in [binary-coded decimal] (BCD), where each nibble (4-bit hexadecimal digit) in a number represents one digit 0 through 9.
-In essence, the instruction pretends that the nibbles in the operands of the last `add`, `adc`, `sub`, or `sbc` were decimal digits and calculates what the result in base 10 should have been.
+Almost all electronic digital computers count in binary (base two), whereas most human cultures count in decimal (base ten).
+The Game Boy CPU includes an instruction `daa` (decimal adjust accumulator) to support calculation in [binary-coded decimal] (BCD).
+In BCD, each nibble (4-bit hexadecimal digit) in a number represents one digit 0 through 9.
+In essence, the instruction pretends that the nibbles in the operands of the last `add`, `adc`, `sub`, or `sbc` were decimal digits and calculates what the result in base ten should have been.
+Many games use `daa` for scorekeeping.

 The following steps model what the CPU does:

-1. If N == 0 (addition) and A >= $9F: Set C (carry)
+1. If N == 0 (addition) and A >= $9F: Set C (carry) to 1
-2. If N == 0 and (A & $0F) >= $0A: Set H (half carry)
+2. If N == 0 and (A & $0F) >= $0A: Set H (half carry) to 1
 3. `adjustment` is ($06 if H else $00) | ($60 if C else $00)
 4. Add `adjustment` if N is 0 or subtract `adjustment` if N is 1
-5. Z (zero) = A == 0, N unchanged, clear H to 0
+5. Z (zero) = A == 0, clear H to 0, and leave N unchanged

-This tests the `daa` (decimal adjust accumulator) instruction on all 4,096 distinct AF (accumulator and flags) values, compares them to the result of a software implementation of the above steps, and draws a plot of where they do not match.
+This tests `daa` on all 4,096 distinct AF (accumulator and flags) values, compares them to the result of a software implementation of the above steps, and draws a plot of where they do not match.
 The black pixels in each 16x16-pixel square represents the errors from calculating `daa` with one set of flags: bits 3-0 as X and bits 7-4 as Y.  The different squares represent results with different sets of NHC flags.

 ![Screenshot of DAA test](../../docs/gb_exerciser_daa.png)